-As of March 31, 2018, we had 4 full-time employees.
+As of March 1, 2019, we had five full-time employees.
 We intend to hire additional staff and to engage consultants in general administration on an as-needed basis.
 We also intend to engage experts in general business to advise us in various capacities.
+None of our employees are covered by a collective bargaining agreement, nor are they represented by a labor union.
+We have not experienced any work stoppages, and we consider relations with our employees to be good.